infratographer/website/site/docs/docs/development/local-setup.md

 ## Setup

-There are two ways to setup your local development environment.
+There are two ways to set up your local development environment.
 Both supported methods are based on [dev container](https://containers.dev/).

 ### Emacs + SSH

-Using emacs + SSH is a commandline driven method for setting up your local development environment.
+Using emacs + SSH is a command-line-driven method for setting up your local development environment.
 This method is great for those who are comfortable with the command line and want to use emacs as their editor.

 #### dev container + docker settings